stefanmielke/ultra64-templates/2d/README.md

 ## How to Build

-You can run `build.sh` and it will rebuild the whole project everytime.
+You can run `build.sh` and it will rebuild the whole project everytime if you have the sdk installed, or use `docker-prepare.sh` (to build the image) and `docker-build.sh` (to build the project) to use Docker instead.

 If you are using VSCode, this project comes with a pre-configured task that will run the bash file when you press `CTRL+SHIFT+B`.